krzysbaranski/smsapi2email/README.md

 **smsapi2email**

-SMSAPI.pl compatible service
+API compatible with smsapi.pl
+that can be used in testing environments with tools like `MailHog`

-send messages to email: `to@domain` where `to` is query param in REST and `domain` is environment variable `DOMAIN`
+Application send messages to email: `to@domain` instead of SMS where`to` is query param in REST and `domain` is environment variable `DOMAIN`

 service: `http://HOST:PORT/sms.do`